-The use of different thermal models for the forward and inverse model invalidates this exercise as conducted by Schildgen et al. (2018).
+The use of different thermal models for the forward and inverse models invalidates this exercise as conducted by Schildgen et al. (2018).
 The inverse model will do a good job in fitting the ages, but it can only do so by producing the "wrong" erosion rate.
-Furthermore, because the errors in the synthetic ages have increased bias, that is they get systematically larger with increasing closure temperature, the inversion is likely to infer an increase in erosion rate with time in order to fit these ages.
+Furthermore, because the errors in the synthetic ages have increased bias, that is, they get systematically larger with increasing closure temperature, the inversion is likely to infer an increase in erosion rate with time in order to fit these ages.
 The impact on GLIDE-inferred erosion rates from these age errors cannot be assessed exactly because of the coupling between erosion rate and advection.
-The error in the ages results in an error in the advective heat transport, so the resultant geotherm will differ from that of Figure 22, but it is clear that the errors will be large, and it is no surprise that the results presented in Schildgen et al. ED Figures 3, 5 and 6 show large errors.
-However, rather than being an artefact of the inversion methodology, or an effect of spatial averaging of erosion rates, this is an inevitable consequence of introducing a large methodological error into the experiment design by calculating ages incorrectly.
-This is confirmed by the fact that the experiments conducted above (e.g. Figures 4, 7, 9, 11, 12) show nothing comparable to the errors in Schildgen et al. (2018).
+The error in the ages results in an error in the advective heat transport, so the resultant geotherm will differ from that of Fig. 22, but it is clear that the errors will be large, and it is no surprise that the results presented in Schildgen et al. (2018) ED Figs. 3, 5 and 6 show large errors.
+However, rather than being an artefact of the inversion methodology or an effect of spatial averaging of erosion rates, this is an inevitable consequence of introducing a large methodological error into